kannankvs/md2/Command-Reference.md

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

 ## Show Help
-Display the full list of help commands; the output of which helps to analyze, debug or troubleshoot the network node.

 **show help**
-This command displays the full list of available `show` subcommands.
+This command displays the full list of show commands available in the software; the output of each of those show commands can be used to analyze, debug or troubleshoot the network node.

 - Usage:
   You can enter `show -?`, `show -h` or `show --help`